alhajee/ckan/doc/user-guide.rst

 Managing an organization
 ------------------------

-When you create an organization, CKAN automatically makes you its "Admin".
+When you create an organization, FMLD automatically makes you its "Admin".
 From the organization's page you should see an "Admin" button above the search box.
-When you select this, CKAN displays the organization admin page.
+When you select this, FMLD displays the organization admin page.
 This page has two tabs:

 * *Info* -- Here you can edit the information supplied when the organization was created (title, description and image).

 * *Members* -- Here you can add, remove and change access roles for different users in the organization.
-Note: you will need to know their username on CKAN.
+Note: you will need to know their username on FMLD.

 .. image:: /images/manage_organization.jpg

-By default CKAN allows members of organizations with three roles:
+By default FMLD allows members of organizations with three roles:

 * *Member* -- can see the organization's private datasets